 Systemic Labor Code Violations Affecting Thousands of Employees, Alleged in Lawsuit Teresa Brooke v.
 Aurora Behavioral Healthcare-Santa Rosa, LLC and Signature Healthcare Services, LLC; Sonoma County Superior Court Case No. SCV 261926

-Workers’ rights lawyers at Valerian Law, P.C. and Sanford Heisler Sharp LLP are pursuing a Private Attorney General Act enforcement action against Aurora Santa Rosa and Signature Healthcare for California Labor Code violations occurring from April 2016 to the present.
+Workers’ rights lawyers at the law firms of Valerian Law, P.C. and Sanford Heisler Sharp LLP are pursuing a Private Attorney General Act enforcement action against Aurora Santa Rosa and Signature Healthcare for California Labor Code violations occurring from April 2016 to the present.
 The action encompasses Signature’s local hospitals throughout California, including Santa Rosa, Covina, Pasadena, Bakersfield, San Diego, Ventura, and Roseville.